News & Insights

 There are a lot of aspects of this house that are unconventional – and we expect to see these building techniques become the new normal.
 The foundation was upgraded to meet Fire Station Seismic Code levels.
 We framed 8″ thick walls, which allows for R-29 blown-in fiberglass insulation.
 In comparison, standard building code requires R21.
 We are also installing a 2″ layer of sustainable-harvested cork to the exterior of the home, which will go underneath the siding.
 The added exterior insulation provides a layer of breathe-ability and an additional value of R8 insulation.

-[Photos, clockwise from top left: A Zehnder Fresh Air heat recovery ventilator, which brings fresh air to each room year-round; cork insulation on the exterior of the house; blower door test; interior stair framework].
+[Photos: A Zehnder Fresh Air heat recovery ventilator, which brings fresh air to each room year-round; cork insulation on the exterior of the house; blower door test; interior stair framework].

 The next phase of building is to install roofing, which is a copper-colored standing-seam metal roof – and one of Carl’s favorite design aspects of the home.
 The siding is Hardie panel siding with Boral trim.
 Simultaneously, we are working inside installing the drywall and getting ready for finishes like flooring, tile, and custom cabinetry.